softwareCobbler/cfc/readme.md

 # cfc
-coldfusion compiler
+A compiler for Coldfusion, designed primarily for editor tooling support

 ## current goals
-* Parse and understand a large subset of ColdFusion 2018+
+* Parse large subset of ColdFusion 2018+ / Lucee5+
-* Recognize common syntactic and semantic errors and emit reasonable diagnostics for them.
+* Recognize syntactic and semantic errors and emit reasonable diagnostics for them.
+* Offer autocomplete and navigate-to-symbol
-* Don't crash on invalid source text, circular extends clauses, and etc.
+* Always produce a valid AST - don't crash on invalid source text, circular extends clauses, and etc.
 * Extract type information from source text in a gradual, unobtrusive way that permits flagging code that will fail at runtime and that supports an improved in-editor development experience.

+### Experiments
+* Resolve Coldbox module via Wirebox's `getInstance`, treating it as the de-facto package manager, ala `npm` in the nodejs world
+* Type annotations for functions and variable declarations to support type checking of expressions
+* "interface extended engine scopes" - `@interface variables { x: string }` is the equivalent of declaring `x: string` in the global scope (since `variables` always participates in name lookup); the same can be done for `cgi`, `application`, `this`, etc.

+### How you can help
+* Feature suggestions welcome, we can't promise we'll implement them but we're interested in listening
+* Bug reports
+* How do you use `new`?
+How do you map paths?
+Is it extremely dynamic, using a lot of `expandPath` and friends?
+Would you be willing to be a little less dynamic, if it meant a better editor experience?
+Do you use Forgebox/Coldbox/Wirebox?

 ## building